Alice’s Story: Overcoming Depression

 man

-And if you fail at something, make mistakes, and take on something you can't handle, what does that make you?
+And if you take on something you can’t do, make mistakes, and fail at it, who does that make you?

 man